 Monolithic applications are designed to perform every single function needed to complete a certain task.
 This includes everything from obtaining a user’s input to processing and storing complex data in a database.
 Let’s take an e-commerce monolithic application as an example.

-The application could contain several services, including a catalog service, an order service and a payment service.
+A monolithic application can also contain several services, including a catalog service, an order service and a payment service.
 The logic contained in these services are the application’s business logic since the way these services work defines how the business operates.
 The services are in charge of persisting the data received from the user by way of the data access layer, which is in charge of taking the appropriate actions to ensure the data is properly stored in the database.
-By using a data access layer, the business layer is agnostic to the implementation details of the database.
+By using a data access layer, the business layer is decoupled from the implementation details of the database.

-As to the database used to store the data, whether you’re using a relational or non-relational database depends entirely on the needs of the application, although for an e-commerce app, a relational database is preferable.
+As to the database used to store the data, whether you’re using a relational or non-relational database depends entirely on the needs of the application.
+Although for an e-commerce app, a relational database can be preferable for ACID (atomicity, consistency, isolation and durability) compliance.

 Advantages of a Monolithic Application

-- Simplicity: The main advantage monolithic apps have is that they’re easy to develop, test and debug.
+- Simplicity: The main advantage monolithic apps have is that they’re easy to develop, test and debug in early stages.
 Monolithic architecture is the traditional way to build applications and they don’t require knowledge of complex architectural patterns.

 - Initial Development Speed: A small team (or even a single developer) can build a monolithic application from scratch fairly easily.
 For this reason, monolithic applications are ideal for small startups that lack a big budget, or for developing minimum viable products (MVPs).
 Bear in mind that monolithic architecture is quite limited regarding scalability, so as the application grows, it will become harder to both add new features while also maintaining the existing codebase.